Andrea/andrea.github.io/_posts/2019-05-20-no-longter-damage-1.markdown

 * Sugar sachets
 * Certain types of food packaging

-#### TL;DR:
+#### TL;DR

 * Individually wrapped tea, it looks like the wrappers are not recyclable, and the tea bags have plastic.
 * Severely reduced lunch options.
-Most of the take away options come in some form of plastic, in the end a hot wrap wrapped in paper from Prett did the trick but at the cost of changing my diet.
+Most of the take away options come in some form of plastic, in the end a hot wrap wrapped in paper from Pret did the trick but at the cost of changing my diet.
 * I emailed [TossedUK](https://tosseduk.com/) about being able to use my own container and they said yes (meaning I need to carry my container with me, which is fine).